How companies trick you into overpaying

 Borrowing stuff from your friends lets you show off that you have deep enough friendships with people who trust you with their stuff, that you will take care of what you borrowed and be able to return it in good condition, without breaking anything.

-Borrowing also helps give me an excuse to hang out with my friends more, as it makes it safe for them to feel like they can ask for a favor from me in return, which I’m happy to fulfill, and helps keep us more interconnected instead of being atomized individuals with no connections to a community.
+Borrowing also helps give me an excuse to hang out with my friends more, as it makes it safe for them to feel like they can ask for a favour from me in return, which I’m happy to fulfill, and helps keep us more interconnected instead of being atomized individuals with no connections to a community.

 3. Repair it